ROLI: Seaboard

-ROLI's first instrument, the ROLI Seaboard, is a synthesizer controller based on the piano keyboard.
-The instrument has a continuous surface of pliable silicone rather than the discrete keys of a piano.
-This lets a musician play "in between" the keys of a standard piano.
-A player can bend the pitch of a note by making vibrato-like sideways movements, deepen a sound by pressing into the surface, and in other ways manipulate sound through touch.
+ROLI's first instrument, the Seaboard, is a synthesizer controller based on the piano keyboard.
+Instead of discrete keys, the Seaboard has a continuous surface of pliable silicone that ROLI calls the "keywave surface."
+This allows a musician to bend pitch through sideways movements, deepen a sound by pressing into the surface, and manipulate timbre through vertical slides - a system ROLI refers to collectively as "5D Touch."